No Fuss French Onion Soup

 Allow the soup to simmer for 10 to 15 minutes.
 Remove from heat.
-Ladle the soup into oven safe bowls or croquets.
+Ladle the soup into oven-safe bowls or croquet.
 There is enough soup to make four bowls.

 Add the slice of bread to each bowl, top with 2 slices of cheese each.

 Place the soup bowls onto a baking sheet and pop them under the broiler until the cheese bubbles and browns slightly.
 About 5-8 minutes.

 What other cheese can I use for this?

 I have made this soup with many different kinds of cheeses and all have worked just fine.
 Some have been Munster, provolone, Swiss and even mozzarella work fine for this too.
 The cheese does not have to be in the sliced form either.
 I like to use it that way because I find it easier and this is a recipe for a no-fuss version of it.
 But if you use grated cheese you will need about 1/3 cup for each bowl of soup just to give you an idea.

 You actually can, yes.
 The soup will taste just fine.
 But the beef stock is more traditionally used for French onion soup and it gives it a slighter richer taste.
 So there will be a subtle difference in the taste that you might not even notice.